Cody Bellinger Player Props: Cubs vs. Cardinals

 Cody Bellinger At The Plate

-- In 38.5% of his games this year, Bellinger has had at least one RBI.
-He's picked up more than one in 9.2% and driven in three or more of his team's runs in three contests.
+- Bellinger has an RBI in 26 of 66 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 39 games this season, with multiple runs 12 times.
+- He has scored in 40 games this year, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.